plasne/openid-connect/README.md

-NOTICE: This documentation is out-of-date.
-I will write new documents in a few days, but if you need to use the solution prior to the update, you should use v1.0.0 (tagged).

-For the newest version, to run locally, you need the following for the server:

--   USE_INSECURE_DEFAULTS=true
--   TENANT_ID=???
--   CLIENT_ID=???

-And the following for the client:

--   USE_INSECURE_DEFAULTS=true

 # OpenID Connect Authentication Sample

 While this repository is named "openid-connect", this sample will actually encompass OpenID Connect (OIDC), AuthCode, and Service-to-Service (S2S) authentication and authorization techniques.